Is A Career Change A Good Idea Post Divorce?

 3. Your Happiness is Key

-In summary, timing is everything.
-If you feel now is the time to change your career, go for it.
-Life is to be lived, not endured!
+Timing is everything.
+If you feel now is the right time to change your career - after assessing your resilience, checking your motivations, and prioritizing happiness - then go for it.
+Life is meant to be lived, not endured!

 Written by Sandra Swanwww.sandraswancoaching.com If you are a mid-career professional wanting helping to change careers, contact Sandra, Specialist Career Change Coach for Midlife Professionals.
 Email: sandra@sandraswancoaching